Get News & Updates Directly To Your Inbox

 What does the colon do?

-There are simple and noninvasive ways to make it easier for you to complete your screening and give you some peace of mind.
-Talk to your health care provider (doctor, nurse practitioner, physician assistant, etc.) about which screening option is right for you.
-It may be more than one.
-Each test has advantages and disadvantages.
-The test you and your health care provider choose may depend on your preferences, your medical condition, and your benefits.
-Some include:
+Today, there are simple ways to make colon screening easier.
+Talk to your health care provider about options.
+Each has advantages and drawbacks.
+The test you and your health care provider choose may depend on your choice, medical condition and benefits.
+Screening options include:

-Once a health care provider is found, members should call and verify that the provider is in network for their specific product.
-Be sure to have your insurance ID card on hand to help the provider or office staff determine if they are in network.
+Once you find a colorectal doctor you want to see, call to verify the provider is in-network.
+Have your insurance ID card handy to help the office staff determine if they are in network.

 If you are a Medicare Advantage member, you may be eligible to earn a health reward when you get a colorectal screening.
 Learn more about health rewards and see if you are eligible.